-First, when you “get a level” you are in reality conducting a CMMI appraisal (called a SCAMPI A appraisal).
+First, when you “get a level” you are in reality conducting a CMMI appraisal (called a Benchmark appraisal).
 Such an appraisal requires selecting a CMMI model and the scope of the organization to be appraised.
 In addition, you must determine what results you want from the appraisal.

 Capability levels apply to your organization’s process improvement achievement in individual process areas.
 The four capability levels are numbered 0 through 3.
 For example, your appraisal results may show that the part of the organization you appraised is capability level 3 for Configuration Management, but capability level 2 for Decision Analysis and Resolution.